Home

 All about Enderbite and Limestone Properties

 Know all about Enderbite and Limestone properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite belongs to Igneous Rocks while Limestone belongs to Sedimentary Rocks.Texture of Enderbite is Granular whereas that of Limestone is Clastic or Non-Clastic.
 Enderbite appears Veined or Pebbled and Limestone appears Rough and Banded.
-The luster of Enderbite is not available while that of Limestone is dull to pearly.
+The luster of Enderbite is while that of Limestone is dull to pearly.
 Enderbite is available in black, grey, orange, pink, white colors whereas Limestone is available in beige, black, blue, brown, cream, gold, green, grey, light green, light grey, linen, pink, red, rust, silver, white, yellow colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Limestone are animal feed filler, as a feed additive for livestock, paper industry, raw material for manufacture of quicklime, slaked lime, soil conditioner, used in aquariums, whiting material in toothpaste, paint and paper.

 Compare Igneous Rocks